 PECKHAMIA

-For this purpose, all previous numbers have been numbered in sequence, with a version or edition number after the decimal point (1.1-70.1).
+For this purpose, all previous articles have been numbered in sequence, with a version or edition number after the decimal point.
 Going forward, a separate number will be issued for each article that is published, and original authors will be able to submit updated versions for any number in the series.
-Authors also continue to retain all copyright with respect to the material that they have submitted, but must agree to this free, open-access distribution of articles published in PECKHAMIA.
+Authors also continue to retain all copyright with respect to the material that they have submitted, but must agree to the free, open-access distribution of articles published in PECKHAMIA under the terms of a Creative Commons Attribution-NoDerivatives 4.0 International (CC-BY-ND 4.0) license.
+Authors may also choose to release content under less restrictive terms.
+We encourage the archiving and posting of PECKHAMIA numbers for distribution from third-party sites.

 Any and all scientific contributions related to the biology of salticid spiders may be accepted for publication in PECKHAMIA.
 This includes new studies, observations, or photograph collections, as well as critical reviews or comments pertaining to other work.
 Any and all content that can be included in the PDF format can be included, including vector graphics.
 This will allow authors to include photographs and other documents of almost any size in their work.
-All submissions will be reviewed by the editorial staff of PECKHAMIA, and reformatted as needed to fit the standards of PECKHAMIA, but publication in most cases should not be delayed by more than a few days.
-This new digital version of PECKHAMIA does not presently meet the standards of the ICZN related to the publication of standard names.
-When it does, this accommodation will be noted here.
+All submissions will be reviewed by the editorial board of PECKHAMIA, and reformatted as needed to fit the standards of PECKHAMIA, but publication in most cases should not be delayed any longer than necessary.

-All related correspondence, including submission of new material, should be directed to: Dr. David E. Hill, General Editor, Peckhamia, platycryptus@yahoo.com, or to any member of the Editorial Board.
+All related correspondence should be directed to: Dr. David E. Hill, General Editor, Peckhamia, email platycryptus@yahoo.com.